-Anti-Doping Rules: the IAAF Anti-Doping Rules as may be passed by the IAAF Congress or the IAAF Council from time to time.
+Anti-Doping Rules (ADR): the IAAF Anti-Doping Rules as may be passed by the IAAF Council from time to time.

 Area Association: an area association of the IAAF responsible for fostering Athletics in one of the six areas into which the members are divided in the IAAF Constitution.